asleepyskye/archive-hrt.cat/guides/2_what_you_need.md

 layout: home
 nav_order: 2
 parent: Guide
+permalink: /guide/2-supplies
+redirect_from:
+    - /guides/2_what_you_need
 ---

 # What You'll Need

+_Reviewed and Updated April 15, 2024_

 ## Ingredients

-* Your hormone [ester of choice], [tested]. ([How to order])
+* Your hormone [ester of choice], that you've [tested]. ([How to order])
 * MCT oil, or other carrier oil ([read more])
 * Benzyl alcohol, a preservative
 * Benzyl benzoate, a solvent

 ## Vials

-* 3mL glass vials ([choosing size])
+* 3mL glass vials ([choosing vial size])
+* 100mL glass vials (empty, pre-sterilized & sealed or make your own)
-* Vial caps (make sure right size for vial)
+* Vial caps (make sure right size for vials)
-* Butyl rubber vial stoppers (make sure right size for vial)
+* Butyl rubber vial stoppers (make sure right size for vials)

 OR

-* Pre-sterilized and sealed glass vials.
-Only use these if you're making a single vial at a time as it must be punctured to fill, thus accelerating expiration.
+* Pre-sterilized and sealed glass vials (3/5/10mL).
+Only use these if you're making 1-2 vials at a time as it must be punctured to fill, thus accelerating expiration.
 The use of pre-sterilized and sealed vials substantially lowers risk of contamination, assuming the vials are finished within a couple of months of filling.
 This guide will not touch on this subject further as the focus here is bulk.
-When you puncture to fill, use a second needle puncture to allow air to escape as you fill the vial.
+When you puncture to fill, use a second needle puncture to allow air to escape as you fill the vial. (see step 6 for more details).

 ## Disposables

-* Large sterile luer lock syringes to use with filtration (10-50mL, larger is more difficult to push because math)
+* Large sterile luer lock syringes to use with filtration (20-50mL, larger is more difficult to push because math, we like 20mL)
 * Sterile 0.22μm hydrophilic PTFE syringe filters ([how to choose])
 * Isopropyl alcohol 70% (IPA) (higher percentage is NOT better, use 70%)
 * Disinfecting hand soap